Foebus/castsort/README.md

 Once this analysis is done, we do one last pass, placing the values to the corresponding location in each slot.

 Then, for each slot with more than one value, we recurse in the specific slot.

+TODO: Find a function to disperse too close values
 ## Example on dummy array

 ```